caldempsey/docker-notebook-spark-s3/README.md

 Commands should be run from the root of the repository or using Just.

-## Docker Compose Configuration
+## Configuration

-Customize the Docker Compose file for your specific requirements and use cases.
+Customize the template for your specific requirements and use cases.

 Happy Coding! ✨